-We will open six new schools next year at a total cost of \$6.3 million - four elementary schools and two middle schools built with money from the 2007 bond.
+We will open six new schools in 2009-2010 at a total cost of \$7.0 million - four elementary schools and two middle schools built with money from the 2007 bond. \$5.5 million is required from local sources.
 When we asked for the bond, we promised the public that we'd open our new schools on time and on budget.
 We have kept that promise thus far.
 The 10 schools we've opened since the bond issue passed have helped relieve severe overcrowding in many schools across the district.
 Whether we can continue to keep that promise for new schools on time, however, may well hinge on Mecklenburg County's ability to sell bonds to pay for them.